carbon-design-system/carbon/CONTRIBUTING.md

 squash 22c943b Update README.md
 squash d7fef3e Add missing curly brace
 ```
+Always `pick` the first commit in this list, `squash` the rest.

 This tells Git to combine all four commits into the first commit on this list (the commit with the word `pick` in front).

-But be aware, if the commits you're squashing are already pushed to GitHub, the commits may show up out-of-order.
-You can re-order the commits in the editor.
-Move the latest commit (the `pick` commit) to the top of the list.

-Write/quit (`:wq`) past the editor.

-Git will then guide you through the `rebase` process to resolve any conflicts. (*I don't know how to write docs for resolving conflicts while rebasing -- this happens every time I'm rebasing commits that have been already pushed to GitHub*)

-Next, Git is going to show you one more screen to edit the final commit message, something that looks like this:
+Git is going to show you one more screen to edit the final commit message, something that looks like this:

 ```
 # This is a combination of 4 commits.